Wcubed/asset_explorer/readme.md

 # Feature list
 ## Required

-- [ ] Add a folder entry bar above the file explorer.
+- [ ] Add asset packs via dialog, instead of the file explorer sidebar.
 - [ ] Tag images.
 - [ ] Show what tags an image has.
 - [ ] Remember the tags.
 By saving them in a `.asset_dir.csv` in the directory itself?
-- [ ] Show all images with a tag
+- [ ] Filter images by tag.
-- [ ] Grid of images instead of a list.
-That way you can see more of them (the whole point of the exercise)
 - [ ] Drop the full image from memory again if we don't need it.
 Otherwise we will fill quite a bit of ram.
 - [ ] Add a menu item to clear the cache.

 - [x] Add an asset pack (folder) to the library.
 - [x] Remove an asset pack (folder) from the library.
+- [x] Save an asset packs info into a json file in it's directory.
+- [x] Grid of images instead of a list.
+That way you can see more of them (the whole point of the exercise).
 - [x] Save the asset packs loaded into one of the common user directories. (in QStandardPaths::AppConfigLocation?)
 - [x] Show all images in an asset pack.
 - [x] Only load images when they are actually visible in the list.